venator85/cwac-endless/README.markdown

 Version
 -------
-This is version 0.1 of this module, meaning it is pretty darn new.
+This is version 0.2 of this module, meaning it is pretty darn new, but is getting more exercise.

 Demo
 ----